 "A core value of the G. Brint Ryan College of Business is Community, demonstrated by an appreciation and inclusion of diverse backgrounds and perspectives.
-The Office of Diversity and Inclusion partnered with us to provide our faculty and staff with bias awareness training to improve our engagement with students and each other.
+Diversity and Inclusion partnered with us to provide our faculty and staff with bias awareness training to improve our engagement with students and each other.
 With their guidance, we are making strides towards modeling the business case for diversity and intentional inclusion."

 - Dr. Marilyn Wiley, G. Brint Ryan College of Business Dean

-The Office of Diversity and Inclusion’s learning and development offerings are available to UNT students, faculty, staff, administrators and the external community.
+Diversity and Inclusion’s learning and development offerings are available to UNT students, faculty, staff, administrators and the external community.
 Our multiple formats – learning and development sessions and series, awareness workshops, identity-based team building, and dialogue-based programming, - are designed to meet your unit’s needs.
 Each request is followed by a consultation to develop a customized program, and extended assistance is available from our office to help operationalize inclusion and equity.

 One of our staff will contact you to schedule an initial consultation.

 Two presenters make it insightful and interesting.

 Shani and Teresita are engaging and energetic.

 Very engaging, topics were informative and explained comprehensively.
 Dialogue was facilitated encouragingly, allowing for honesty and open conversation.

 As always, I’m super impressed on how Shani can lead difficult trainings with grace knowing that not everyone is receptive to these ideas and answers questions open-mindedly and intelligently.
 Fantastic job!

 Excellent training.
 Shani was informative, funny, and helpful and provided an avenue for me to think about changes that can be made by myself and in my work environment.